AST 2 Course Information Package

 8.30 AM Day 1: Classroom session.

-8 AM Day 2: Meet in Lake Louise.
-The field day will be held on Highway 93 North in the Crowfoot Trees area.
-Final logistics will be discussed on Day 1.
+8 AM Day 2: Meet in Lake Louise or Banff.
+The field day is usually held on Highway 93 North in the Crowfoot Trees area but final logistics will be discussed on Day 1.

-8 AM, Days 3 & 4: Field sessions are held in Rogers Pass or the Rockies, depending on which course you have signed up for.
+8 AM, Days 3 & 4: Field sessions are held in various locations in the Rockies.

-Meeting place for field days will be organized closer to the time of your course.
+Meeting place for field days will be organized during the course.
 We may be inside or outside for our morning meeting.
-Please be prepared to stand outside for an hour as we go through a pre-trip briefing.
+Please be prepared to stand outside for some time as we go through a pre-trip briefing.
 Warm clothes and boots are essential!

 Course Itinerary